Parties, Candidates & Contests

 Constituency Associations are volunteer organizations endorsed by political parties or independent members of the Legislative Assembly to handle political activities at the electoral division level, such as fund-raising, including the collection and reporting of contributions.

-Candidates are persons who seek election, and are endorsed by political parties or run as independents.
+Candidates are persons who seek to be elected, and are supported by political parties or run as independents.

-Elections Alberta is also responsible for oversight of nomination contests, leadership contests and third party advertisers – both political and election advertising.
+Elections Alberta is also responsible for overseeing nomination contests, nomination contestants, leadership contests, and leadership contestants.
 Resources are also available here.